RefactoringGuru/refactoring-examples/interactive-en-before/java/form-template-method.md

+Let's look at this refactoring approach using the example of an article that can be displayed in two formats…

+…in Markdown plain text…

+…and in HTML.

 Before starting the refactoring per se, we should arrange things so that these two methods appear in the subclasses of some shared parent class.

 To do this, create a <a href="/replace-method-with-method-object">simple method object</a> by moving both methods to it.